phillipsj/phillipsj/input/posts/sql-server-on-qnap-nas.md

 ---
 # SQL Server on QNAP NAS

 I run an Intel NUC model NUC7PJYH as my desktop development environment using some Linux distro as my OS.
 I have been doing some tinkering using SQL Server on Linux, and by the time I spin up docker and the SQL Server container, it starts taking up some resources on my little NUC that I just don't want to give up.
 I have a QNAP NAS sitting next to me that has an Intel processor and can run QNAP Container Station.
-I don't use that NAS for much other than photos and some backups, so I am going to put it to handle running a SQL Server on Linux container.
+I don't use that NAS for much other than photos and some backups, so I am going to put it to work running a SQL Server on Linux container.
 Here is how I accomplished getting it to run.

 Login into your QNAP and start-up Container Station by clicking on the icon.
-If you don't have it installed you launch the App Center and search for it.
+If you don't have it installed you can launch the App Center and search for it.

 ![](/images/mssql-linux/container-station.png)